MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maneuverwarningkind-enumeration.md

 ---
-title: "ManeuverWarningKind Enumeration | Microsoft Docs" ms.author: "kezhang"
+title: ManeuverWarningKind Enumeration | Microsoft Docs
+description: Describes the ManeuverWarningKind enumeration for Android and iOS and provides the enumeration's syntax, values, and additional references. ms.author: kezhang
 ---

 # ManeuverWarningKind Enumeration